Faith47: Solo exhibitions

 Cape Town.
 Through this multidisciplinary exhibition in her hometown, CHANT investigates how to deal with personal events, natural disasters and disruptive external situations.

 2023, CLAIR OBSCUR, Musée des Beaux-Arts de Nancy, France This is Faith's first Museum exhibition, the collection comprises wax-crayon drawings, stitched-map tapestries, installations, videos, and Polaroids that reflect on the fundamental duality between light and dark.

 2025, VENARUM MUNDI, Heron Arts, San Francisco, USA Through the delicate and labor-intensive process of deconstruction and reassembly, Faith47 invited the viewer into an exploration of the economic and geopolitical systems that structure our world.

 Using the materiality of discontinued currency, maps, and flags, the artist wove together complex commentaries on value, borders, and the shifting forces that shape our global reality.

 Notable public art

-Following an active street art career spanning more than fifteen years, Faith's work can now be found in cities around the world.
+Following an active street art career spanning more than fifteen years, Faith47's work can now be found in cities around the world.
 Notable works include: